swatipratyusha/pythonProject/README.md

 # pythonProject

-In this project, the objective was to perform data cleaning and parsing to retrieve the contact information of the most promising sellers from a given database.
+An Amazon marketplace dataset is given and the top sellers are to be identified in order to be acquired by a big player.
+Using data parsing and sanitizing techniques, the business names, addresses and contact numbers of the top 10 such sellers are derived.